mikepk/pybald/docs/getting_started.rst

 Running your first Pybald Application
 -------------------------------------

-The command ``python project.py`` starts the pybald console for this project.
-The console is a standard python console but it also allows you to interact with your application in various ways including simulating requests, exploring models, prototyping new functionality and other tasks.
+The command ``python project.py`` starts the pybald :ref:`console <console>` for this project.
+The console is a standard python console but also allows you to interact with your application in various ways including simulating requests, exploring models, prototyping new functionality and other tasks.

 .. code-block:: pycon